efeslab/Pathfinder/README.md

 ## Reusability Guide

+The core implementation of Pathfinder in `pathfinder` as well as the tracing tool in `pin_tool` should be evaluated for reusability.

 ### Testing new applications

 To perform crash-consistency testing on a new application, the only requirement is to provide a workload program that runs operations and generates a data directory, and a checker program that reads the data directory and checks for crash-consistency.
 This is the same requirement as ALICE.
+The workload program should be compiled in debug mode from scratch so that Pathfinder's tracing tool could obtain the complete backtrace.

 ### Writing a Pathfinder config file